No Fences

 No Fences is the second studio album by the American country music artist Garth Brooks.
 It was released on August 27, 1990, and reached No. 1 on Billboard's Top Country Albums chart.
 The album also reached No. 3 on the Billboard 200.
-On the latter chart it stayed in the top 40 for 126 weeks.
+On the latter chart, it stayed in the top 40 for 126 weeks.
 No Fences remains Brooks' best-selling studio album to date with 18 million copies shipped in the US, and is the album that made him an international star.
 It was his first album issued in Europe (the original European release contained the four singles from his US debut as bonus tracks).

+Musical style and composition

+No Fences has been described as a country pop and neotraditional country album, that expanded further on the pop elements of Brooks' self-titled debut album, and focused more on the fusion of the soft rock, arena rock, and hard rock styles of artists such as Dan Fogelberg, James Taylor, the Eagles, Journey, and Aerosmith, and traditional country artists such as George Strait.
+It is considered the turning point when Garth Brooks established and followed the "stadium country" country-pop sound that grew in popularity for the rest of the 1990s, departing the neo-traditionalist sound that he started with in his career.

 Singles

 Some of Brooks' most famous songs appear on No Fences, including: "The Thunder Rolls" (CMA's 1991 Video of the Year), "Friends in Low Places" (Academy of Country Music's 1990 Single of the Year), "Unanswered Prayers" and "Two of a Kind, Workin' on a Full House".
 A cover version of The Fleetwoods' "Mr. Blue" appears on the album.
 The album itself was named Album of the Year by the ACM in 1990.
 It reached Number 1 on the British country music charts (earning Brooks his first gold album in that country) and remained charted for over five years.

 The track "Victim of the Game" was later covered by Brooks's friend and future wife Trisha Yearwood for her 1991 eponymous debut album.

 Brooks later re-recorded the track "Wild Horses", and released the new recording as a single in early 2001, reaching #7 on the country chart.